 Fiscal responsibilities

 Mexico’s fiscal and payroll laws are nuanced, with variable employer contributions, progressive income taxes, and mandatory payments like social security and PTU.
-Your EOR provider navigates all of this – from salary withholdings and tax filings to IMSS registrations – ensuring full compliance with SAT regulations.
+Your EOR provider navigates all of this – from salary withholdings and tax filings to IMSS registrations, ensuring full compliance with SAT regulations.

 IP rights protection

 For tech product companies, intellectual property and confidential information are non-negotiable assets.
 A trusted Employer of Record in Mexico integrates local data protection laws into employment contracts, ensuring that NDAs, IP assignment clauses, and confidentiality terms are fully enforceable under Mexican law.
-This reduces the risk of IP leakage or legal disputes.

 Benefits and PTO management